Josef von Maier: Early life and prewar service

-Josef von Maier, despite his Germanic name, was born of Hungarian parents in 1889 in what was then Poszony and is now Bratislava.
+József von Maier, despite his Germanic name, was born of Hungarian parents in 1889 in what was then Poszony and is now Bratislava.
 He joined the Austro-Hungarian Engineer Battalion No. 5 before World War I, and was serving as an Oberleutnant (First lieutenant) when war broke out.

 Service as an aerial observer

 Early on, Maier transferred to the Austro-Hungarian Aviation Troops.
 He was posted to Fliegerkompanie 14 (Flik 14) on the Russian Front.
 As an officer, he was tasked with being an aerial observer while directing his pilot.
 In the early days of the war, on 12 August 1914, Maier and his pilot were brought down behind Russian lines by a malfunctioning engine while on a reconnaissance mission.
 A coolant leak caused the Lohner B.V's engine to seize.
 They burnt their aircraft to deny it to the enemy, and evaded Cossack patrols to return to their own lines.